pywbem/pywbemtools/docs/pywbemclifeatures.rst

   classes.
 The ``--names-only``/``-no`` command option defines whether only the name or the complete object will be displayed.

-* The ability to interactively select the data from a list presented by pywbemcli for certain objects rather than typing in long names the full name. see :ref:`Interactively selecting INSTANCENAME`.
+* The ability to define complete INSTANCE name command arguments or interactively select the instance namesfrom a list presented by pywbemcli for certain objects rather than typing in long names the full name. see :ref:`Specifying the INSTANCENAME command argument`.

 .. _`pywbemcli commands to WBEM operations`: